Ahmet-Dev/mcmps/README.md

 # Machine Code Multi Processing System

+This project presents the basic framework of a system that sends programs from the server to clients as machine code and performs distributed computations using the CPU and GPU power of the clients.

+## Features
+- Work distribution with Round Robin, Work Stealing, Performance-Based Allocation algorithms.
+- Virtual CPU, RAM (min.
+8GB) and GPU resource management.
+- Secure communication with TLS encryption over TCP/IP and WebSockets.
+- Use of JWT for client authentication.
+- Performance monitoring and error logging mechanisms.

+## Technologies Used
+- **Languages:** C, C++, Assembly
+- **Networking:** TCP/IP, WebSockets
+- **Encryption:** AES-256, SHA-256, TLS 1.3
+- **Parallel Processing:** OpenMP, SIMD, TBB
+- **GPU Acceleration:** CUDA, OpenCL, Vulkan

+# Machine Code Multi Processing System Architecture

+The system consists of the following five layers:

+1. **Client Layer:** Clients run machine codes coming from the server on the CPU/GPU.
+2. **Communication Layer:** Secure data transfer is provided over TCP/IP and WebSockets.
+3. **Workload Management Layer:** Round Robin, Work Stealing and Performance-Based Allocation algorithms are used.
+4. **Virtualized Resource Layer:** Virtual CPU, RAM (min.
+8GB) and GPU drivers are managed.

+5. **Security and Monitoring Layer:** TLS, AES-256, JWT verification, error logging and performance monitoring are performed.

+# Installation Guide

+## Requirements
+- A C++ compiler with C++17 support
+- CMake 3.10 or later
+- OpenSSL libraries

+## Build Steps
+1. Create a `build` folder in the project directory:
+`mkdir build && cd build`
+2. Configure with CMake:
+`cmake ..`
+3. Build the project:
+`make`

+## Operation
+- To start the server: `./server`
+- To start the client: `./client`

+# API Descriptions

+## Authentication
+- `bool verifyJWT(const std::string &token);`
+Verifies the JWT token on the server side.

+- `bool clientAuthenticate(const std::string &jwtToken);`
+Authenticates the client with the JWT token.

+## Workload Distribution
+- `void distributeTasksRoundRobin();`

+- `void distributeTasksWorkStealing();`

+- `void distributeTasksPerformanceBased();`

+## Virtual Resources
+- `void initializeVirtualCPU();`

+- `void initializeVirtualRAM();`

+- `void initializeVirtualGPU();`

+# Security Policies

+## Data Encryption
+- AES-256 is used for data encryption.
+- SHA-256 hash algorithm is applied for data integrity.

+## Communication Security
+- Secure data transfer is provided with TLS 1.3.
+- TCP/IP and WebSocket connections are encrypted over TLS.

+## Authentication
+- Clients are verified with JWT tokens.
+- Client connection is disconnected if there is no action for 5 minutes.

+# Türkçe

 Bu proje, sunucudaki programları makine kodu olarak istemcilere gönderip, istemcilerin CPU ve GPU gücünü kullanarak dağıtık hesaplamalar yapan bir sistemin temel iskeletini sunar.

 ## Özellikler